 10503 N Oak Hills Parkway, Baton Rouge, LA 70810

-This 103-acre nature center is devoted to preservation, education and recreation.
-Come check out their 9,500 square foot property full of live animal displays, artifact and mineral exhibits and presentations of this area’s plant life.
+This 103-acre nature center is devoted to preservation, education and recreation, and it’s located right in the heart of the city.
+Come check out their 9,500-square-foot property full of live animal displays, artifact and mineral exhibits and presentations of this area’s plant life.

 Photo credit: Luce Tremblay-Gaudette